mautrix/docs/bridges/go/meta/authentication.md

    * If the bot doesn't accept the invite, see the [troubleshooting page](../../general/troubleshooting.md)
 1. Send `login` to the bridge bot.
 The bot should ask you to paste cookies, which will happen in step 6.
-2. Open the website (facebook.com or instagram.com) in a private window.
+2. Open the website in a private window (facebook.com, messenger.com or instagram.com, depending on what you configured the bridge to use).
 3. Open browser devtools and go to the network tab.
    Select "XHR" as the request type and search for `graphql`.
 4. Log in normally.